foosel/foosel.github.io/content/blog/2023-01-27-review-onyx-boox-nova-3-color/index.md

 [^2]: My tablet - a Samsung Galaxy Tab S4 that I use for handwritten note taking - has a Wacom digitizer, as does my Wacom Intuous S writing tablet.
 I've found the range of third party stylus options quite amazing, and as a Lamy AL-star fan am the proud owner of both a [Lamy AL-star EMR stylus](https://www.lamy.com/en/lamy-al-star/) and a [Staedtler Noris Digital Jumbo](https://www.staedtler.com/intl/en/discover/noris-digital/).
-[^3]: This probably even includes a short delay due to a mail exchange on June 15th - it turns out they couldn't handle the umlauts in my name and needed something ASCII only for the shipping label 😬
+[^3]: This even includes a short delay due to a mail exchange on June 15th - it turns out they couldn't handle the umlauts in my name and needed something ASCII only for the shipping label 😬
+[^4]: I adjusted the contrast slightly on the photos of the Nova's screen to better reflect how it looks in real life.